GLOW is Brighton’s Non-Audition, Natural Voice Community Choir for LGBTQIA+ people and Allies.

 GLOW stands for Gay, Lesbian Or Whatever.
 The acronym was made up by some Natural Voice Practitioners at Unicorn Natural Voice Camp, where GLOW Choirs began.

-The ‘Whatever’ of GLOW is intended to be an inclusive and celebratory ‘Whatever,’ embracing and acknowledging the wide diversity of human experience.
+The ‘Whatever’ of GLOW is intended to be an inclusive and celebratory ‘Whatever,’ embracing and acknowledging the wide diversity of human experience – it is not intended to be dismissive of all the other identities under the LGBTQIA+ umbrella, but instead to be inclusive and celebratory!

 What does LGBTQIA+ & Allies mean?